We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 How many revalidation entries do I need to submit?

-Pharmacy professionals who have a registration renewal deadline between 1 September and 30 April 2021 will only need to submit a reflective account when they renew their registration.
+Pharmacy professionals who have a registration renewal deadline on or before 28 February 2022 (and whose registration is due to expire on or before 30 April 2022) will only need to submit a reflective account when they renew their registration.
+They will not need to submit the other five revalidation records.

 You may find the myGPhC system will not let you submit your reflective account until you make a declaration about a peer discussion.
 You do not need to submit a peer discussion, so please tick 'yes' on the declaration to over-ride this.